bacadra/pulsar-navigation-panel/README.md

 The category settings can be changed globally in the package settings or locally using commands or in the panel:

-- `navigation-panel:all-categories`: activate all categories,
+- `navigation-panel:all-categories`: activate all categories
-- `navigation-panel:none-categories`: deactivate all categories,
+- `navigation-panel:none-categories`: deactivate all categories
-- `navigation-panel:categories-toggle`: toggle all categories,
+- `navigation-panel:categories-toggle`: toggle all categories
-- `navigation-panel:info-toggle`: toggle info category headers,
+- `navigation-panel:info-toggle`: toggle info category headers
-- `navigation-panel:success-toggle`: toggle success category headers,
+- `navigation-panel:success-toggle`: toggle success category headers
-- `navigation-panel:warning-toggle`: toggle warning category headers,
+- `navigation-panel:warning-toggle`: toggle warning category headers
-- `navigation-panel:error-toggle`:  toggle error category headers,
+- `navigation-panel:error-toggle`:  toggle error category headers
-- `navigation-panel:standard-toggle`:  toggle category-less headers.
+- `navigation-panel:standard-toggle`:  toggle category-less headers

 ## Collapse modes

 The elements of the header tree can be collapsed, which can improve workflow or document clarity.
 The global settings can be changed in the package settings, and local settings can be adjusted using the context menu of the panel or through commands:

-- `navigation-panel:collapse-mode`: collapse all headers now and if rebuilding,
+- `navigation-panel:collapse-mode`: collapse all headers now and if rebuilding
-- `navigation-panel:expand-mode`: uncollapse all headers now and if rebuilding,
+- `navigation-panel:expand-mode`: uncollapse all headers now and if rebuilding
-- `navigation-panel:auto-collapse`: expand only active headers.
+- `navigation-panel:auto-collapse`: expand only active headers

 ## Section folding

 There are functions that provide folding actions (fold, unfold, or toggle) for sections.
 A special feature is the ability to collapse all sections to view them as a table of contents.
 You may be interested in the following commands:

-- `navigation-panel:fold-toggle`: toggle fold of current section,
+- `navigation-panel:fold-toggle`: toggle fold of current section
-- `navigation-panel:fold-section`: fold current section,
+- `navigation-panel:fold-section`: fold current section
-- `navigation-panel:fold-section-at-n`: fold last section at level *n*,
+- `navigation-panel:fold-section-at-n`: fold last section at level *n*
-- `navigation-panel:fold-as-table`: fold all section but in nested form,
+- `navigation-panel:fold-as-table`: fold all section but in nested form
-- `navigation-panel:fold-all-infos`: fold as table, but only headers with category `info`,
+- `navigation-panel:fold-all-infos`: fold as table, but only headers with category `info`
-- `navigation-panel:fold-all-successes`: fold as table, but only headers with category `success`,
+- `navigation-panel:fold-all-successes`: fold as table, but only headers with category `success`
-- `navigation-panel:fold-all-warnings`: fold as table, but only headers with category `warning`,
+- `navigation-panel:fold-all-warnings`: fold as table, but only headers with category `warning`
-- `navigation-panel:fold-all-errors`: fold as table, but only headers with category `error`,
+- `navigation-panel:fold-all-errors`: fold as table, but only headers with category `error`
-- `navigation-panel:unfold`: unfold current section,
+- `navigation-panel:unfold`: unfold current section
-- `navigation-panel:unfold-all`: unfold all sections.
+- `navigation-panel:unfold-all`: unfold all sections

 ## regex testing